-- The relevant Faculty and the Partner Provider to determine whether minimum cohort numbers have been achieved prior to commencing enrolment.
+- The relevant School and the Partner Provider to determine whether minimum cohort numbers have been achieved prior to commencing enrolment.

 - Schedule of courses for each cohort is developed and agreed between the relevant school and Partner Provider.

-- Executive Dean to assess and either approve or not approve nominated lecturers and tutors.
+- Dean to assess and either approve or not approve nominated lecturers and tutors.

-- Relevant Faculty upon receipt of enrolment documentation ensure it is processed and entered onto the relevant information systems.
+- Relevant School upon receipt of enrolment documentation ensure it is processed and entered onto the relevant information systems.

 - Process all requests for refund in accordance with the Refund for International Students Policy and Refund for International Students Procedure.

 The Administrative Requirements are set out within the Actions Section.
 Individual functional areas are responsible for the development of their own procedures relating to the relevant identified areas below:

 - International and Partners' Committee (IPC): is responsible for assessing and considering the strategic alliance as presented by the relevant Dean and the Director, Partnerships and Commercial Engagements and making a recommendation to the DVC(E) for determination and reporting to the Vice-Chancellor.

 - Vice-Chancellor: maintains oversight of University international activities, may participate in contractual negotiations, conduct site inspections and has sole authority to sign international Education Agreements as specified under the University’s Delegations - Contract, Financial, Staffing and Tender Policy.

 - Deputy Vice-Chancellor (Academic): has the responsibility to assess and assist the relevant School where possible throughout the assessment process, particularly as part of the IPC and BC.
 The Deputy Vice-Chancellor (Academic) may also be required to negotiate on behalf of the University with potential partners.